PrasannaJung/save-them/README.md

-# Welcome To Save Them
+# Welcome To Pawsitive

-## Idea behind Save Them
+## Idea behind Pawsitive

 The idea behind the project is to raise funds for the Dogs to help them with hospitality, food, and shelter.

-## What is Save Them?
+## What is Pawsitive?

-Save them is a platform where people can buy Nfts through which we raise funds for dogs.
+Pawsitive is a platform where people can buy Nfts through which we raise funds for dogs.
 All the Nfts holders get the right to vote on which all the funds will be donated.

 ## What it Offer